Abbey Road: Abbey Road crossing and "Paul is dead"

 The cover image has been parodied on several occasions, including by Booker T. & the M.G.'s McLemore Avenue (1970), Kanye West's Late Orchestration (2006) and by McCartney on his 1993 live album Paul Is Live.
 On the cover of its October 1977 issue, the satirical magazine National Lampoon depicted the four Beatles flattened along the zebra crossing, with a road roller driving away up the street.
 The Red Hot Chili Peppers' The Abbey Road E.P. parodies the cover, with the band walking near-naked across a similar zebra crossing.
 In 2003, several US poster companies airbrushed McCartney's cigarette out of the image without permission from Apple or McCartney.
 In 2013, Kolkata Police launched a traffic safety awareness advertisement against jaywalking, using the cover and a caption that read: "If they can, why can't you?"
-Yesterday (2019) is about a musician who suddenly finds himself as the only person who remembers the Beatles and becomes famous for performing their songs.
-One of the film's posters depicts him walking on a similar zebra crossing, alone.
+A 2015 promotional shot for Doctor Who showed Clara Oswald (Jenna Coleman) and the Twelfth Doctor (Peter Capaldi) walking across the Abbey Road crossing with two Daleks.
+The Fifteenth Doctor (Ncuti Gatwa) and Ruby Sunday (Millie Gibson) also recreate the pose in the 2024 episode "The Devil's Chord".
+A promotional poster for the 2019 film Yesterday, which is about a musician who suddenly finds himself as the only person who remembers the Beatles and becomes famous for performing their songs, depicts Himesh Patel, the film's lead actor, walking on a similar zebra crossing alone.

+To mark the 50th anniversary of the album's release, an estimated 3,500 fans gathered at the crossing site to recreate the famous photo.
+That same year, London Zoo also ran an advertising campaign with a row of beetles using the crossing.